The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Acknowledgements

 \section{Acknowledgements}

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
-The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
+The data were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with program \#1180, 1210, 1895 and 1963.
+The specific observations analyzed here can be accessed via \dataset[DOI: 10.17909/4k15-5x09]{https://doi.org/10.17909/4k15-5x09} and \dataset[DOI: 10.17909/T91019]{https://doi.org/10.17909/T91019}.
 The authors sincerely thank the FRESCO team (PI: Pascal Oesch) for developing their observing program with a zero-exclusive-access period.
 Additionally, this work made use of the {\it lux} supercomputer at UC Santa Cruz which is funded by NSF MRI grant AST 1828315, as well as the High Performance Computing (HPC) resources at the University of Arizona which is funded by the Office of Research Discovery and Innovation (ORDI), Chief Information Officer (CIO), and University Information Technology Services (UITS).

 We respectfully acknowledge the University of Arizona is on the land and territories of Indigenous peoples.
 Today, Arizona is home to 22 federally recognized tribes, with Tucson being home to the Oodham and the Yaqui.
 Committed to diversity and inclusion, the University strives to build sustainable relationships with sovereign Native Nations and Indigenous communities through education offerings, partnerships, and community service.